 1 (58) Returned property.
 The amount charged for property returned by customers upon 2 rescission of the contract of sale when the entire amount exclusive of handling charges paid for 3 the property is refunded in either cash or credit, and where the property is returned within one 4 hundred twenty (120) days from the date of delivery.
 5 (59) Dietary Supplements.
-From the sale and from the storage, use, or other consumption 6 of dietary supplements as defined in § 44-18-7.1(1)(v), sold on prescriptions.
+From the sale and from the storage, use, or other consumption 6 of dietary supplements as defined in § 44-18-7.1(l)(v), sold on prescriptions.
 7 (60) Blood.
 From the sale and from the storage, use, or other consumption of human 8 blood.
 9 (61) Agricultural products for human consumption.
 From the sale and from the storage, 10 use, or other consumption of livestock and poultry of the kinds of products that ordinarily 11 constitute food for human consumption and of livestock of the kind the products of which 12 ordinarily constitutes fibers for human use.
 13 (62) Diesel emission control technology.
 From the sale and use of diesel retrofit 14 technology that is required by § 31-47.3-4.
 15 (63) Feed for certain animals used in commercial farming.
 From the sale of feed for 16 animals as described in § 44-18-30(61).
 17 (64) Alcoholic beverages.
 From the sale and storage, use, or other consumption in this 18 state by a Class A licensee of alcoholic beverages, as defined in § 44-18-7.1, excluding beer and 19 malt beverages; provided, further, notwithstanding § 6-13-1 or any other general or public law to 20 the contrary, alcoholic beverages, as defined in § 44-18-7.1, shall not be subject to minimum 21 markup.
-22 (65) Leased motor vehicles.
-Notwithstanding any provision of this chapter or any 23 provision of the general or public laws to the contrary, no sales or use tax shall be collected on 24 any portion of any lease payment for a motor vehicle which comprises the amount of any tangible 25 personal property tax, municipal property tax, or any other tax.
-26 SECTION 2.
-This act shall take effect upon passage.
+22 (65) Leased motor vehicles Notwithstanding any provision of the general or public 23 laws to the contrary, including, but not limited to, the provisions of §§44-18-12, 44-18-20, and 24 44-18-21, no sales or use tax shall be assessed or collected on any portion of any lease payment 25 for a motor vehicle which comprises the amount of any tangible personal property tax, municipal 26 property tax, excise tax, or any other similar tax, regardless of how said tax is designated or 27 collected.
+28 SECTION 2.
+This act shall take effect on July 1, 2017.